In-patient luxury rehab center in Thailand

 What is the relation between Intermittent explosive disorder and childhood trauma?

-The first signs of the intermittent explosive disorder may occur in childhood, which correlates with reactions to trauma due to exposure to aggressive behaviors or being subjected to physical or verbal abuse.
+The first signs of intermittent explosive disorder may occur in childhood, which correlates with reactions to trauma due to exposure to aggressive behaviors or being subjected to physical or verbal abuse.